alkampfergit/personal-blog/codewrecks/content/post/old/2009/10/automatic-deployment-of-a-web-application-with-tfs-build.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image-thumb10.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image10.png)

-The site was deployed, and Iâ€™m able to insert a record in the new empty database created by the first build.
+The site was deployed, and I'm able to insert a record in the new empty database created by the first build.

 Alk.